Leriche Way sits in the Bowes neighbourhood of Milton, a residential pocket shaped by family-oriented development.

-Public elementary students on Leriche Way draw to Anne J. MacArthur Public School or Tiger Jeet Singh Public School, both a six-minute drive.
-Catholic elementary students attend Our Lady of Fatima Catholic Elementary School, also six minutes.
-For secondary, public catchment falls to Milton District High School and Catholic to Bishop P.F.
-Reding Catholic Secondary School, each about five minutes by car.
-The concentration of schools within a short radius makes this a practical street for families with children at different stages.
+Public elementary students on Leriche Way draw to Anne J. MacArthur Public School or Tiger Jeet Singh Public School, both about a six-minute drive.
+Robert Baldwin Public School is similarly close.
+For secondary, Milton District High School is the catchment school, also a five-minute drive.
+Catholic families route to Our Lady of Fatima Catholic Elementary School at six minutes and Bishop P.F.
+Reding Catholic Secondary School at five minutes.
+The street's position places several school options within a short drive, which matters for families juggling drop-offs across different boards.

 Townhouse inventory on Leriche Way has seen 1 closed sales recently.
 Details below.